davidebianchi/gswagger/README.md

 Generate an openapi spec dynamically based on the types used to handle request and response.

-It works with any router, it is simple to add support to your users implementing the [apirouter](apirouter/router.go) interface.
+It works with any router, it is simple to add support to your router implementing the [apirouter](apirouter/router.go) interface.

 The routers supported out of the box are: